bananocraft/bananocraft.cc/content/uptime.md

 showFullContent = true
 readingTime = true
 +++
-Should you desire up to the minute updates on service uptime and availability check our dedicated site, [https://uptime.bananocraft.cc/status](https://uptime.bananocraft.cc/status)
+Should you desire up to the minute updates on service uptime and availability check this dedicated site, [https://uptime.bananocraft.cc/status](https://uptime.bananocraft.cc/status)